'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 Will we see more of Eric?

 We saw a lot more of Donna than Eric in the first season.
-However, this was because Eric was spending a large chunk of summer at camp.
-Perhaps next season we’ll see more of Eric, as he attempts to bond with his teenage daughter.
+However, this was because Eric spent a large amount of summer at camp.
+Perhaps next season, we’ll see more of Eric as he attempts to bond with his teenage daughter.

 We would expect the majority of the cast to return for the second season;